tfoerst3r/generate_quarto_presentation/README.md

     └── ref.bib
     ```

-You could simply replace the `additional.scss` with your own settings.
+You could simply replace or adapt the `additional.scss` (or even the `default.scss`) file to your needs with your own settings.
+If you want to use a default `revealjs` template just simple change it in the Metablock in the `index.qmd` file.
+For more information on custom style sheets see [link](https://quarto.org/docs/presentations/revealjs/themes.html).